gaurangkhera/Kintsugi/SETUP.md

 1. In the journal, type: `I am Jack's complete lack of surprise`
 2. Click "Save Entry"
 3. Watch the transition animation
-4. You'll be redirected to The Workshop dashboard
+4. You will be redirected to The Workshop dashboard

 ### Test the Private Interface
 1. Explore the dashboard
-2. View assignments (you'll need to seed some data via Convex dashboard)
+2. View assignments (you will need to seed some data via Convex dashboard)
 3. Check the map (assignments with location data will appear)
 4. Use the comms system to send messages